Stride & Prejudice: Development and release

 Stride & Prejudice was developed by No Crusts Interactive and directed by Carla Engelbrecht Fisher, who created it with the intention of it being a gateway work for both gamers and book readers.
 Fisher sought out subject matter that was public domain, and chose Pride and Prejudice to coincide with its 200th anniversary.
 During development of the game, Fisher created demos in order to get feedback and create press for the game.
 She has considered making more games in this vein based on other books, including Mary Shelley's Frankenstein and "Anna Karenina", but felt that Pride and Prejudice lent itself better to this style than those did.
 While she admits that endless runners are not a good means by which to read a book, due to the effort it takes, she argues that interactivity has a place in literature.
 Stride & Prejudice was released for iOS devices on October 31, 2013, and for Fire OS devices on April 1, 2014.

 Reception

 Stride & Prejudice was met with a generally positive reception.
 It reached number 14 on the Apple Education Store, though fell out of the top 100 after four days.
 It was included in a recommendations list by Eric Smith for The Mary Sue of "bookish iPhone games", which praised the quality of the game and its value.
 Eli Hodapp for TouchArcade found the game clever and readable due to its ease of play, though they noted that iOS has better auto-runner titles.
+Gamezebo writer Joe Jasko similarly found it clever, suggesting that it would be a more fun way to experiencing the book.